How to get a business loan: the ultimate guide to searching and applying

 Do I need a business loan?

 Chances are you’ve already got an idea in your head about what you need some extra funding for.
-But narrowing that thought down will not only be essential to finding the right type of business loan for your needs, it could also come in handy during the application process.
+But narrowing that thought down will not only be essential to deciding whether you need a set $20,000 business loan or a revolving line of credit, it could also come in handy during the application process.

 Some of the most common reasons small businesses take out loans are: